 Member of 10th Street Gang Sentenced on RICO Conspiracy Charge

 The defendant is among 44 10th Street Gang members and associates charged in this case.
-A total of 28 have been convicted.
+A total of 38 have been convicted.
+Charges are pending against the six remaining defendants.
+The fact that a defendant has been charged with a crime is merely an accusation, and the defendant is presumed innocent until and unless proven guilty.

-The sentencing is the culmination of an investigation on the part of investigators of the New York State Police, under the direction of Major Michael Cerretto; the Buffalo Police Department, under the direction of Commission Daniel Derenda; and special agents of the Federal Bureau of Investigation, under the direction of Special Agent in Charge Brian P. Boetig.
+The sentencing is the culmination of an investigation on the part of special agents of the Federal Bureau of Investigation; the New York State Police, under the direction of Major Michael Cerretto; the Buffalo Police Department, under the direction of Commissioner Daniel Derenda; and the Bureau of Alcohol, Tobacco, Firearms, and Explosives, under the direction of Special Agent in Charge Thomas J. Cannon.